janschupke/lines/_PRP/README.md

 - **Content**: Non-technical, user-facing feature descriptions
 - **Format**: Clear, concise descriptions of what users will see/experience
 - **Scope**: Complete feature set to be implemented
-- **Examples**: "Users can open folders", "Users can edit files with syntax highlighting"
+- **Examples**: "Users can pause the game", "Users can customize ball colors", "Users can share high scores"

 ### Phase 2: PRP Generation (Agent Action)
 **Agent Instruction**: "Read README.md and INIT.md, then generate PRPs for the features in PLANNING.md"